bijayabha/Java-RestfulWithH2Database/README.md

   employmenttype character varying(100)
 )

-3.database configuration is stored in file: employee.properties in case change is required
+3.database configuration is stored in file: employee.properties in case change is required.
-2. Run the project in tomcat server afer which HTML page having all the employee record get displayed if there is any
+4. Run the project in tomcat server afer which HTML page having all the employee record get displayed if there is any.

 Now, comes the web service part,

 Any API client can be used to test this. for example: POSTMAN plugin from chrome.
-Open the POSTMAN and test the following requests for CRUD operation to employee table:
+Open the POSTMAN and test the following requests for CRUD operation to employee table.

 1. POST: insert employee information http://localhost:8080/RESTExampleJava/rest/employees/add